dotlang/language/README.md

 - Provide ability to update used libraries without need to re-compile main application.
 - Parallel compilation
 - Managing name conflict in large projects
+- Add slice functions to core to return array as a pointer to another array